Professor & Chair of the Department

-Hélène Visentin holds both Canadian and French citizenships.
-She earned a B.A. and M.A. from the Université de Montréal and holds the title Docteur de l'Université de Paris IV-Sorbonne.
+Hélène Visentin holds both Canadian and French citizenship.
+She earned a B.A. and an M.A. from the Université de Montréal and holds the title of Docteur de l'Université de Paris-Sorbonne (Paris 4).

-Professor Visentin specializes in early modern literature and culture, particularly theater history and aesthetics as well as the "arts du spectacle" in urban and courtly life.
-She has published two critical editions of 17th century plays: La Descente d'Orphée aux enfers by Chapoton (Presses Universitaires de Rennes, 2004) and Les Sosies by Rotrou (Société des Textes Français Modernes, 2005); co-edited L'Invraisemblance du pouvoir.
+Professor Visentin's research focuses on the history and the aesthetics of the performing arts in the sixteenth and seventeenth centuries, particularly urban and courtly spectacles.
+She has published several articles in scholarly journals and collective works, and she has presented lectures on her work at the Institut National d'Histoire de l'Art, the Académie de France à Rome, the Centre d'Études de la Renaissance à Tours, the Columbus Museum of Art, and the Renaissance Center and the Society for Court Studies, among others.
+Her other publications include two critical editions of 17th century plays: La Descente d'Orphée aux enfers by Chapoton (Presses Universitaires de Rennes, 2004) and Les Sosies by Rotrou (Société des Textes Français Modernes, 2005); a co-edited book titled L'Invraisemblance du pouvoir.
 Mises en scène de la souveraineté au XVIIe siècle (Schena Editore/Presses de l'Université de Paris-Sorbonne, 2005); and conference proceedings, with Nicolas Russell, titled French Ceremonial Entries in the Sixteenth Century: Event, Image, Text (Centre for Reformation and Renaissance Studies, 2008).
-She is currently involved in a research project on royal entry ceremonies in the Renaissance, subsidized by the Council of Canada and she is working on a critical edition of a machine play by Pierre Corneille, Andromède (Classiques Garnier).
+She is currently involved in a long-term research project on French royal entry ceremonies in the Renaissance (subsidized by the Council of Canada, 2002-08) and is working on a critical edition of a machine play by Pierre Corneille, Andromède (Éditions Classiques Garnier).